mgierok/guitar-specs/README.md

   - Private key is compatible with certificate
   - RSA key size is at least 2048 bits

-**Note**: HTTP to HTTPS redirection is handled by Cloudflare or your reverse proxy, not by the application itself.
+**Note**: HTTP to HTTPS redirection and HSTS are handled by Cloudflare or your reverse proxy, not by the application itself.

 ## Makefile Commands